-My favorite piece of Zucchini Pineapple Bread is always the end piece because it's tender on the inside with a slight crunch at first bite while still being a little chewy-in a good way!
+My favorite piece of Pineapple Zucchini Bread is always the end piece.
+It's tender on the inside with a slight crunch at first bite while still being a little chewy-in a good way!
 I also love to toast it and spread cream cheese on it for breakfast or an afternoon snack.

 You won't need an electric mixer for this recipe.
 Just stir and spoon into the pans.
 I usually choose to make the three 8x4-inch pans so I can eat one, give one away, and freeze one.